Eight steps for selling a house

 The agent should also provide the seller with regular feedback from prospective buyers through the entire marketing campaign.
 The reserve price must be kept confidential.

-Sellers should remember to be realistic when considering an offer or setting a reserve, keeping the principle of supply and demand in mind while factoring in other general market conditions.
+Sellers should remember to be realistic when considering an offer or setting a reserve, keeping the principle of supply and demand in mind while factoring in other general market conditions when selling a house.

 If the seller wants to make a counter-offer and change the terms or offered price, the changes are made on this contract of sale, initialled by the seller and presented back to the buyer by the agent for further negotiation.

-When both parties agree on the offered price and the terms of the offer, all parties must sign and initial any changes that have been made to the document and
+When both parties agree on the offered price and the terms of the offer, all parties must sign and initial any changes that have been made to the document.

 Agents should ensure that all parties to a contract receive a fully signed copy of the contract as soon as the above steps have been taken.